 How Much Life Insurance Can I Afford Based on My Income?

-Spend no more than 5% of your annual income on life insurance.
+The idea is for applicants not to spend more than 5% of their annual income on life insurance.

 Example: